-Lance Bass says his offer to buy 'Brady Bunch' house has been 'accepted'
+Lance Bass won't be buying the 'Brady Bunch' house after all

 - Off Air

+“How can I compete with a billion dollar corporate entity?” he wrote.
+“I truly believe I was used to drive up the price of the home knowing very well that this corporation intended on making their offer and it’s not a good feeling.”

-It would appear the iconic Brady Bunch house at 11222 Dilling Street in North Hollywood, California has found a new owner.
+EARLIER: It would appear the iconic Brady Bunch house at 11222 Dilling Street in North Hollywood, California, has found a new owner.
 While the final details of the headline-grabbing sale are still being worked out, former NSYNC member Lance Bass came out on Twitter to say his offer to buy has been “accepted.”

 “Super excited to announce they accepted my offer on the #BradyBunch house last night!!!”
 Bass wrote on Friday.
 “This is going to be a fun project!”

-Note: UPDATE: Former NSYNC member Lance Bass posted an update on social media Saturday night saying he was “heartbroken” to learn that his winning bid on the Brady Bunch house was passed over due to “unforeseen circumstances,” and that a Hollywood studio with “unlimited resources” would be purchasing the home.